Discrete Sampling: A graph theoretic approach to Orthogonal Interpolation: Introduction

-It is equivalent to the preceding question to ask: \begin{quote} Does $\BB^\JJ$ have an orthogonal interpolating basis? \end{quote} If the answer is yes then the set $\II$ that indexes the orthogonal basis (that determines {where to sample}) will be called an \emph{orthogonal sampling set}.
+It is equivalent to the preceding question to ask: \begin{itemize} \item Does $\BB^\JJ$ have an orthogonal interpolating basis? \end{itemize} If the answer is yes then the set $\II$ that indexes the orthogonal basis (and so determines {where to sample}) will be called an \emph{orthogonal sampling set}.
 Our emphasis is on finding orthogonal sampling sets.

 The only $\BB^\JJ$ having an \emph{orthonormal} interpolating basis is all of $\mathbb{C}^N$, while proper subspaces $\BB^\JJ$ having an orthogonal interpolating basis cannot be too big: \begin{proposition} If $\BB^\JJ$ has an orthogonal interpolating basis then $|\JJ| \le N/2$. \end{proposition}